foundriesio/docs/source/reference-manual/testing/lmp-testplan.rst

  * Docker engine running Docker compose apps
  * Fioconfig

+This includes the open source Linux® microPlatform (LmP) builds on supported SoC vendor reference development evaluation kits (:term:`EVK`).

 Remaining elements of the system may be tested as optional but are not as important.
-For example, testing of various I/O interfaces can be done case-by-case depending on the customer requirements and hardware capabilities
+For example, testing of I/O interfaces  done case-by-case depending on customer requirements and hardware capabilities

-A complete test list for all devices can be found in the `qa-tools git repository`_.
-Most of the test are stored in the `test-definitions repository`_.
+Most tests are in the `test-definitions repository`_.

 LmP Test Plan
 -------------